radius-project/radius/docs/contributing/contributing-code/contributing-code-control-plane/running-controlplane-locally.md

  This includes:

-- Applications.Core RP / Applications.Link RP (appcore-rp) - The resource provider that handles processing of core resources as well as recipes.
+- Applications.Core RP / Applications.Link RP (applications-rp) - The resource provider that handles processing of core resources as well as recipes.
 - Universal Control Plane (ucp) - Acts as a proxy between the other services, also manages deployments of AWS resources.
 - Deployment Engine (bicep-de) - Handles deployment orchestration for bicep files.